GeniusesGroup/memar/Giti-Network.md

 - **Packet Number** : Always encrypted.
 Incremental number use to detect failed packet, ...
 Use even number e.g. 0,2,4,6,... for client(who start connection) and Use odd number e.g. 1,3,5,7,... for server(who receive connection).
 Separation of the packet identifiers ensures that peer are able to send packets without the latency imposed by negotiating for an identifier.
 - **Frames** : Always encrypted. one or more frame in [sRPC format](./sRPC.md)
-- **Signature** : (or Checksum, MAC, Tag, ...) depend on crypto mode it use to authenticate data transmitted and check packet healthy in any network hop, But usually just first router and receiver check packet signature.
+- **Signature** : (MAC, Tag, ...) depend on crypto mode it use to authenticate data transmitted and check packet healthy in any network hop, But usually just first router and receiver check packet signature.

-### Extended header
-GP uses frames instead of data in the payload and extended headers.

-### Versioning
+### Compare with IPv6 packet
-Unlike existing Internet Protocol as IP, GP don't offer any versioning for the protocol as we believe if we need fundamentally change any part of a protocol after the official release, we will already make new protocol.
+- **Versioning**: Unlike IP, GP don't offer any versioning for the protocol as we believe if we need fundamentally change any part of a protocol after the official release, we will already make new protocol.
 So we respect data link layers protocols like Ethernet and use their solution like [Ethertype](https://en.wikipedia.org/wiki/Ethertype) in [Ethernet frame](https://en.wikipedia.org/wiki/Ethernet_frame) header and don't reinvent other solution.
+- **Flow Label**: Almost same as Packet Number in GP.
+- **Payload Length**: Due to a GP packet isn't chain of related frames and haven't primary frame, Each frame has its own length if need it.
+- **Next Header**: Due to a GP packet isn't chain of related frames and haven't primary frame, Each frame has its own *Type* to introduce itself.
+- **Extended header**: GP uses standalone frames instead of chain of frames as primary frame and extended headers.
+- **Hop Limit**: GP suggest some mechanism in [ChaparKhane](./ChaparKhane.md) as its network router||coordinator to reach this requirement.

 ## GP Address
 | bit    | Length(byte-Octet)| Data            |